Video shows whale capsizing boat off New Hampshire coast, fishermen rescued

 The whale leaped out of the water, cresting over Paquette and Kenney's boat.
 Paquette said the whale had a mouthful of fish and crashed down on the back of their boat, sending them flying.

-A Coast Guard crew from Station Portsmouth reported that the whale appeared to not be injured.
+A Coast Guard crew from Station Portsmouth reported that the whale didn't appear to be hurt.
 The incident was reported to NOAA.

 Fortunately, the men were only in the water for a minute when the two boys came to their rescue.